MicrosoftEdge/MSEdgeExplainers/Accessibility/AriaNotify/explainer.md

 Screen reader users can customize the verbosity of the information (and context) that is read to them via settings.
-Screen reader vendors can also adapt the screen reader on a per site or per app basis for the best experience of their users. ariaNotify offers notificationID as a mechanism to allow screen reader vendors or users to customize not only the general use of ariaNotify on websites, but also individual notifications by notificationID (or specific notification string instances in the limit).
+Screen reader vendors can also adapt the screen reader on a per site or per app basis for the best experience of their users. `ariaNotify` offers `notificationId` as a mechanism to allow screen reader vendors or users to customize not only the general use of `ariaNotify` on websites, but also individual notifications by notificationId (or specific notification string instances in the limit).

 **Tooling help**

 It's very difficult today to test that ARIA live regions are working and how they are working.
-Tooling, [such as the work proposed here](https://docs.google.com/document/d/1ZRBC4VJwsb-dlLmcZJgYlz1qn7MmDwNKkyfbd8nbLEA/edit), should be available for content authors to validate the behavior of both ARIA live regions and ariaNotify.
+Tooling, [such as the work proposed here](https://docs.google.com/document/d/1ZRBC4VJwsb-dlLmcZJgYlz1qn7MmDwNKkyfbd8nbLEA/edit), should be available for content authors to validate the behavior of both ARIA live regions and `ariaNotify`.

 ## Alternate Solutions
  The design of this API is loosely inspired by the [UIA Notification API](https://docs.microsoft.com/en-us/windows/win32/api/uiautomationcoreapi/nf-uiautomationcoreapi-uiaraisenotificationevent).